‘Wide range of languages on offer, new state of the art language labs’ - Good Schools Guide

 Dr. J.C.
 Smith, M.A., D. Phil., P.G.C.E.

-There are also four language assistants, two in the French department and one in the German and Spanish departments respectively.
+There are also three language assistants, one in the French department, one in the German department and one in the Spanish department.